kmohammedsu/ph4/readme.md

 ###
 Hey there! 👋

-Ever wondered if we can use data science to understand how countries deal with health problems — like which ones are doing well, which are struggling, and what role things like money or corruption play?
+Ever wondered if we can use data science to understand how countries deal with health problems-like which ones are doing well, which are struggling, and what role things like money or corruption play?

-Well, that’s exactly what we tried to do using a few math tools (don’t worry, we’ll keep it simple) — and we learned some pretty interesting stuff and we will definetly will make you understand also.
+Well, that’s exactly what we tried to do using a few math tools (don’t worry, we’ll keep it simple)-and we learned some pretty interesting stuff and we will definetly will make you understand also.

 # INTRODUCTION
 Health outcomes around the world are influenced by a mix of disease prevalence, political integrity, and financial investment.
 In this project, we explore the intersection of three domains:

 1. Disease-specific mortality rates